 Massachusetts passes a law making all grades of public school open to all pupils free of charge.

 By this time, most southern states have laws forbidding teaching people in slavery to read.
 Even so, around 5 percent become literate at great personal risk.

 The percentage of people working in agriculture plummets as family farms are gobbled up by larger agricultural businesses and people are forced to look for work in towns and cities.
 At the same time, cities grow tremendously, fueled by new manufacturing industries, the influx of people from rural areas and many immigrants from Europe.
 During the 10 years from 1846 to 1856, 3.1 million immigrants arrive a number equal to one eighth of the entire U.S. population.
 Owners of industry needed a docile, obedient workforce and look to public schools to provide it.

-Slave-owner David Bowie and Indian-killer Davy Crockett are among those killed in the Battle of the Alamo in Texas, in their attempt to take Texas by force from Mexico.
+Slave-owner James Bowie and Indian-killer Davy Crockett are among those killed in the Battle of the Alamo in Texas, in their attempt to take Texas by force from Mexico.